humanitec/about/docs/roadmap.md

 Humanitec is sitting on a large amount of data and so has the potential to provide valuable insights about team performance.
 It would be relatively straightforward to measure time from “commit to production” for example.

 ## Past Quarters

+### Q2 2020

+#### Provisioning External Resources

+Many applications rely on databases and services that run external to the cluster.
+Humanitec already supports the automatic generation of Postgres databases via Google CloudSQL.
+This feature would extend the range of services supported.
+A stretch objective here is also to provide a way for developers to build their own implementation if the set of services supported by Humanitec does not cover what they need.

+#### Environment Management

+Humanitec allows developers to easily spin up and tear down environments on demand.
+Additionally, developers need to manage their workflows across multiple environments.
+This feature aims to take out the manual work associated with environment management and ease team workflow.
+It allows developers to compare deployments in different environments, patch the difference to another environment, manage variables per environment, as well as filter and label them for automation.

+#### Published API

+Much of what Humanitec can do will help with various forms of automation.
+For example, a test automation system may want to use Humanitec to spin up a new, clean environment to run tests in and then tear it down once it is done.
+Humanitec has the potential to add a whole set of use cases by defining and publishing a well-designed API.

+#### Runtime Status

+Successful deployment does not mean successful running.
+Developers need to know the runtime status of what they have deployed.
+This feature aims to show developers an all-in-one overview of live pods statuses and provide basic monitoring of all services deployed with Humanitec.

+#### Automatic Deployments

+Most of the engineering teams are either running automated deployments or aspire to in the future.
+Humanitec has all of the functionality required to automate deployments but lacks the ability to perform a deployment based on a trigger.
+This feature would allow developers to define deployment rules that could be run based on triggers.
+Rules would be of the form, if a new container image is built on branch _x_, deploy to environment _y_ and would be triggered on an event like: a new container image has been built by a CI pipeline.

 ### Q1 2020